semantic-release/semantic-release/docs/usage/configuration.md

 Default: `true`<br>
 CLI arguments: `--ci` / `--no-ci`

-Set to `fasle` to skip Continuous Integration environment verifications.
+Set to `false` to skip Continuous Integration environment verifications.
 This allows for making releases from a local machine.

 **Note**: The CLI arguments `--no-ci` is equivalent to `--ci false`.